Timberline Trail around Mount Hood Hike

 We are not doing this bypass, but are going right on the Timberline Trail just after Ramona Falls.
 In 2013 this trail was closed for a while.
 There are several short stretches where the trail crosses a slide.
 At one place someone slid down and had to be rescued.
 The bypass might be better for some people.

 At mile 10.6 is the junction with the Yocum Ridge Trail which goes right (up).
 We want to go straight.

 At mile 12.7 is the beginning of the Muddy Fork, a couple nice campsites, and a good drinking water stream.

 The next half mile are several difficult crossings of the Muddy Fork.
 The trail can get somewhat overgrown at places and it's difficult to find it.

-At mile 15.0 is the unmarked cutoff trail.
+At mile 14.4 is the cutoff trail.
+It used to be unmarked but they put a sign up in 2015.
 It's right after the horse blocking fence.
 If you go straight, you cross Bald Mountain with some excellent views.
 It's 0.4 miles to the four way junction.

-We want to go right on the unmarked cutoff trail.
-It's 0.05 mile up and over to the Timberline Trail where we connect to the bypass.
+We want to go right on the cutoff trail.
+It's 0.05 mile up and over to the Timberline Trail.
 Go right.

 A little further is the old McNeil Point Trail, now closed for revegetation.
 There's a nice campsite.
 There's a drinking water stream that probably dries up in September.